datapointchris/markdown-toc.nvim/README.md

     events = { "BufWritePre" },
-    -- Use a list of patterns; brace expansion is not supported by nvim autocmds. pattern = { "*.md", "*.mdown", "*.mkd", "*.mkdn", "*.markdown", "*.mdwn" }, -- When true, updates run with keepjumps/lockmarks to avoid polluting state suppress_pollution = true,
+    -- Use a list of patterns; brace expansion is not supported by nvim autocmds. pattern = { "*.md", "*.mdown", "*.mkd", "*.mkdn", "*.markdown", "*.mdwn" }, -- When true, updates run with keepjumps/lockmarks to avoid polluting nvim state suppress_pollution = true,
   },